Great Baddow: Amenities

+Great Baddow has three pubs: the White Horse, Blue Lion and The Star; The Beehive and King's Head pubs have closed in recent times.
+There is also a family-run brewery, the Chelmsford Brewing Company.
+The former Baddow Brewery, previously owned by the Baddow Brewery Co Ltd, built in 1868 and extended in 1878 by George Scamell, is now a Grade II building and houses local businesses.
+Great Baddow is also home to the Pontlands Park Country Hotel and the Baddow Antique Centre.

+The centre of Great Baddow is now a conservation area and contains over 30 listed buildings.

 Development

 During the early part of the 20th century, Great Baddow grew through ribbon development towards Chelmsford and Galleywood.
 In 1936, Marconi's Wireless Telegraph Company opened the Marconi Research Laboratory in Great Baddow (now BAE Systems Applied Intelligence Laboratories), bringing together their various radio, television and telephony research teams in a single location.
 As the electronics industry developed, the campus expanded during the 1940s and 1950s to include research into radar, general physics, high voltage, vacuum physics and semiconductors.
 Great Baddow expanded considerably in the 1950s with the construction of Rothmans Estate, which provided housing for workers at Marconi's and English Electric Valve Company in Chelmsford.
 The village has continued to expand over subsequent years.
+The Office for National Statistics now classes Great Baddow as being part of the Chelmsford built up area.